-- Start off with a minor job and progress to more complex
+- Start off with

 If you’ve ever wondered what it takes to be an ASE-certified automotive technician, consider this: In the span of one career, automotive engine technology alone has advanced from purely mechanical devices that need periodic adjustments to sophisticated, computer-controlled systems that can actually compensate for normal wear.

 The same can be said for virtually every major system on today’s vehicles, from brakes to transmissions.
 And the technicians who service and maintain our vehicle fleet have had to learn it all.
 In fact, to be an ASE-certified automotive technician today is to commit to a lifetime of training just to keep abreast of changing technology.